lincolntracy/lincoln_mainroad_ver2/content/posts/high-adherence-to-early-allied-health-assessment.md

 ---
-title: "High Adherence to Early Allied Health Assessment"
+title: "High Adherence to Early Allied Health Assessment Observed in Australian and New Zealand Burn Services"
 date: 2022-10-19T18:16:58+11:00
 categories:
  - "Research"